-Currently you are working as the Executive Director of Competition/Antitrust law at Khaitan & Co.
-What are your major responsibilities in this job?
+What does your role as Executive Director of Competition/Antitrust law at Khaitan & Co. entail?

 As Executive Director of Khaitan & Co’s competition/antitrust practice, my role is to consider how competition law matters in India would be treated under EU and US competition/antitrust laws.
 Competition law is very much an international law, and the experience in the US and in Europe has been invaluable to understanding how the Indian competition regime will, can and should work.

 How does the Indian Competition Law Regime fare against that of the UK or the USA?

 It’s very important to understand that India is one of the last of the major countries to implement a competition law regime.
 Accordingly, India is fortunate to have the “last mover advantage”, as it can look to the mistakes and successes of other jurisdictions to improve its own regime.
 Simply stated, there is a large amount of synergy between Indian competition law and the comparable laws in other jurisdictions like the US and EU.
 The laws are not identical, but they are more similar than they are different.
 There’s a lot of exceedingly useful guidance that can be found that is often very relevant to the Indian regime.